robot-mazeee/Advanced-Algorithms-Projects/README.md

 - The project description (in Portuguese).
 - A Python script I developed (`generate_graph_auto`) to generate a runtime vs. input size graph using Matplotlib and a built-in input generator (not developed by me).
 - A few instances of graphs produced by my generator.
 - An analysis report (in Portuguese).

+## Graph Generator

+The Python graph generator executes the project solution script using the subprocess module and measures its runtime.
+It then uses Matplotlib to plot a graph, with runtime on the y-axis and the complexity function applied to the input size on the x-axis.

 ## Projects